Judge Terminology

 - MCR: An alternative name for the CR.
 (Stands for Magic Comprehensive Rules.)

 - MEL: Medium Event Lead.
-A badge on Judge Academy on the path to L3.
+A now-defunct badge on Judge Academy on the path to L3.

 - MIPG: An alternative name for the IPG.
 (Stands for "Magic IPG".)